 Is it any good?

-Big Daddy has all the unavoidable elements of an Adam Sandler film: slapstick humor, gross jokes, bodily functions galore, spectacular pratfalls and more than a sprinkling of sexual innuendo.
-Yet, it is a welcome return to the sweetness and heart of The Wedding Singer after the numbing dopiness of The Waterboy, and the tasteless portions (about 90 percent) are played in such a broad and obvious way that there is little risk that teens will mistake this for acceptable behavior.
+Big Daddy has all the unavoidable elements of an Adam Sandler film: slapstick humor, gross jokes, bodily functions galore, spectacular pratfalls, and more than a sprinkling of sexual innuendo.
+Yet it's a welcome return to the sweetness and heart of The Wedding Singer after the numbing dopiness of The Waterboy, and the tasteless portions (about 90 percent of the film) are played in such a broad and obvious way that there's little risk teens will mistake this for acceptable behavior.

-This is not a profound movie, but adolescents (and those with adolescent humor) will enjoy it.
-Sandler has a light enough touch that the movie does not become sentimental or lose its sense of humor by adding some heart to the characters.
+This is not a profound movie, but adolescents (and those who like adolescent humor) will enjoy it.
+Sandler has a light-enough touch that the movie doesn't become sentimental or lose its sense of humor by adding some heart to the characters.
 Like the character he plays, Sandler is beginning to learn that you can be responsible and funny at the same time.

-Families can talk about the appeal of silly comedies like this one.
+Families can talk about the appeal of silly comedies such as this one.
 Where is the line between funny and offensive?